 What is more, we are behaving like a hare that is the size of a modern supertanker, larger than any creature ever to exist on the Earth, which wantonly tramples everything in its path because of its indifference and its colossal clumsiness.
 What we call technological progress is in reality an infernal machine of devastation that destroys, alters, mars, and pollutes, at a faster and faster rate, the very Nature on which all Life, including our own peculiar and degenerate form of it, depends for its survival.
 For this clumsiness that has proven to be so destructive is not physical, as is the case with large, powerful creatures, but rather technological – the man-made creations and productions that lack the extraordinary elegance, efficiency, grace, and beauty of the natural living machines that we call plants and animals, who coexist in a shifting and changing but nevertheless eternal harmony.
 We, because we are finite, limited, and in reality very foolish creatures, cannot see that beneath the seemingly unending conflict of life and death that we daily witness on all scales, from the microscopic to the macroscopic, lies an eternal, balanced, and immensely powerful life force which constantly changes, sometimes waxing and sometimes waning, but never dies out.

 Fortunately for the planet, no matter how great our destruction and how unlimited our collective human folly, when there are no more human beings on the Earth – a truly glorious day of salvation and liberation from human tyranny and oppression that will come very quickly if we stupid humans do not change our ways – this life force will begin the task of healing itself from the countless destructive actions that are due to human arrogance and selfishness, and multiply once again its innumerable and magnificent particular manifestations.
 And whether there are any creatures left to appreciate all this glorious beauty, abundance, and complexity is wholly immaterial, for Nature does not need such sentient creatures to sing its praises, especially if all they are capable of doing is disrespecting, destroying, contaminating, wounding, and weakening it.
-Far better that there be no such appreciative creatures when they are not capable of living in harmony with Nature and with all its many magnificent forms – forms that are far more wonderful than anything that we vainglorious human creatures are capable of creating, which human creations we prefer, in our colossal ignorance and stupidity, to the wondrous creations of Nature.
+Far better that there be no such appreciative creatures when they are not capable of living in harmony with Nature and with all its many magnificent forms – forms that are far more wonderful than anything that we vainglorious human creatures are capable of creating, which non-living human creations we prefer, in our colossal ignorance and stupidity, to the wondrous creations of Nature.